 Shares sold by the underwriters to the public will initially be offered at the initial offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
-Any of these securities dealers may resell any shares purchased from the underwriters to other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$0.70 per share from the initial public offering price.
 If all the shares are not sold at the initial public offering price, the representatives may change the offering price and the other selling terms.
+Upon execution of the underwriting agreement, the underwriters will be obligated to purchase the shares at offering price, the representatives may change the offering price and the other selling terms.
 Upon execution of the underwriting agreement, the underwriters will be obligated to purchase the shares at the prices and upon the terms stated therein and, as a result, will thereafter bear any risk associated with changing the offering price to the public or other selling terms.
 The representatives of the underwriters have informed us that they do not expect to sell more than an aggregate of 312,500 shares of common stock to accounts over which such representatives exercise discretionary authority.